What is Rolling Budget?

 Net Profit | $5,650.00 | $6,215.00 | $6,836.50 | $7,520.15 |

-The business on actual levels generated sales of $12,000, followed by incurring of $2,500 and $850 respectively for the direct materials and direct labor, respectively.
+The business, on actual levels, generated sales of $12,000, incurring $2,500 and $850, respectively, for the direct materials and direct labor.
 The variable costs amounted to $500, and the fixed cost amounted to $1,100 respectively.
-Help the management perform variance analysis and basis the results, and suggest whether they should roll out a similar budget for the upcoming quarters.
+Help the management perform variance analysis, basis the results, and suggest whether they should roll out a similar budget for the upcoming quarters.

-The following are the computations in excel that displays variance analysis computation: –
+The following are the computations in Excel that display variance analysis computation: –

 The following are the results: –